Astra to acquire electric in-space propulsion company Apollo Fusion – TechCrunch

 Apollo produces two EP thruster systems, the Apollo Constellation Engine (ACE) and the ACE Max.
 Both are compatible with krypton or xenon propellants.
 The company said it had been selected by York Space Systems as the propulsion system provider for a LEO satellite constellation program that will be launched in 2022.

 The transaction between Astra and Apollo will close after Astra’s merger with special purpose acquisition company Holicity is completed later this year.
+Kemp tweeted on Monday that the company intends to start trading on the Nasdaq under the ticker $ASTR on July 1.